 First, let's talk about the trigger.
 This is an action or event of some kind that you associate with your habit.
 Think of the bell used by Pavlov to trigger his dog to salivate, which is how all this research started.

 Personally, I like to attach my writing to the end of my morning routine, so your trigger could be something like brushing your teeth or taking a long walk.
 Once you finish with those things, immediately start writing, and keep it up for as long as you can.
 Eventually you will come to associate your writing with that trigger.

 After you finish writing, a reward is the other important part of forming a habit (and it's scientifically proven to do so).
 Now I'm not talking about any big reward, like taking a vacation, eating ice cream, or spending a lot of money on some new toy.
-If your reward looks like this all the time, you will quickly run out of resources.
+If your reward looks like this every day, you will quickly run out of resources.

 Instead, focus on a quick and easy reward, like a brief stroll outside, a quick kiss from a loved one, or just a chance to stretch and take a few deep breaths.